The Enneagram for Writers App is a handy little pocket guide to the Enneagram. Read on to find out how to use it to improve your characters…

-This in turn pours cold water on any chances of conflict: A writer doesn’t want bad things to happen to characters like them!
+This in turn pours cold water on any chances of conflict (A writer doesn’t want bad things to happen to people like them!
 They don’t want that character make stupid decisions that they then have to pay for!
 To suffer pain…) So conflict gets set aside.

 But that’s exactly what we need from a character in a story!

-The Enneagram for Writers offers a snapshot of nine different types of people.
+With the Enneagram for Writers you have psychological templates for nine different types of people.
 Each type is like a different chemical element, or a different flavour of personality.
 Each type is anchored to a particular way of seeing the world, a particular belief, that affects how they interact with the world – described through their various traits.

 So the Enneagram offers a writers a core personality and belief that the individual character can be built around.